 In The Beginning…

 Their plan to build a grassroots organization that would pursue many of the ideals they brought back from the March would take root in their consciousness over the next few years.
 In 2007, they convened about 25 to 30 black men who shared their common concerns about the state of the Syracuse community.
-The group recognized the necessity for a stronger presence of African-American males working to halt the of community from within.
+The group recognized the necessity for a stronger presence of African-American males working to halt the deterioration of their neighborhoods and acting on a strong desire to rebuild a sense of community from within.

 They looked at the national organization 100 Black Men Of America as a feasible model that could help them begin this process.
 Hence, the 100 Black Men of Syracuse interest group was formed.
 During this first year, members of the group: